After You Return

 Returning home from study abroad can be a challenging and difficult time.
 For some, readjusting to life at home can be as difficult as adjusting to life in your host culture abroad.
 This period of re-adjustment can also be the time when you learn the most from your cross-cultural experience.
 As you re-adjust to the culture of the United States and to the culture of college life in the U.S., it may be helpful to know a little more about what you are going through and some positive ways of dealing with it.
 We have developed the following pages specifically for students returning from study abroad to get engaged back on campus and beyond.
 If, however, you would rather come in and speak with any one of the staff from our office, please don't hesitate to do so.

 - Attend the Welcome Back Dinner.

-- Become a Study Abroad Ambassador.
+- Become a Study Abroad Alum.

 - Engage back on campus with connecting your international experiences abroad into the campus with a course or a student club

 - Utilize your study abroad experience as more than just one line on your resume with XPD.

 - Explore ways to go abroad again with a new program or look into Competitive Fellowships

 - Considering graduate school?
 Why not try it abroad with Work/Teach/Volunteer Abroad